heidarianw/spring-petclinic/readme.md

       ```
    </details>
 5. Re-run the mutation testing goal and check the report.
 Notice that the mutation on line 102 is now killed.

+    Note: you may need to run `./mvnw clean test` in order to see the new results

 ## SCM Mutation Coverage Analysis
 Pitest can be configured to integrate with SCM in order to only mutate classes that contain the specified status of code (i.e. ADDED/MODIFIED).
 This is useful for saving time when developing locally by allowing you to quickly run mutation testing against newly written code.